Lorp/samsa-core/README.md

 fs.writeFileSync("render.svg", svg);
 ```

 In a browser, you obtain an ArrayBuffer and process it similarly.
+The resulting SVG can be inserted into the DOM.

 ```javascript
 const buffer = new SamsaBuffer(arrayBuffer);